Delivering to

 Water bills Lower monthly cost

-Electricity usage Reduced energy expense
+Electricity or gas usage Reduced energy expense

-Equipment lifespan Less strain, potentially longer life
+Equipment lifespan Less strain may support longer service life

 Operating margin Improved over time